kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 ```

 ## kubestellar-list-syncing-objects

+**NOTE**: This command works directly with the kcp server, it has not
+  yet been converted to go through the space abstraction layer.

 The `kubestellar-list-syncing-objects` command will list or watch one
 kind of objects in the mailbox spaces.
 These are full (not summarized)